hightowerr/my-app/README.md

 # Screenshot Compare for PMs

 Stop manually explaining product changes.
-Upload two screenshots, get instant AI analysis.
+Upload two screenshots, get instant AI analysis with product psychology insights.

 ## The Problem We're Solving

 PMs spend way too much time writing up competitor changes, A/B test results, and demo explanations.
 You take screenshots, then manually write bullets about what changed.
 It's slow, you miss stuff, and honestly pretty boring work.

 This tool does that work for you.
-Upload before/after screenshots → get clear change analysis → spend time on strategy instead.
+Upload before/after screenshots → get clear change analysis + psychology insights → spend time on strategy instead.

 ## Quick Start